bharath6115/MunchQuest/README.md

 * 📝 Leave reviews with star ratings
 * 🧑‍💻 Admin and owner controls for adding, editing, or deleting restaurants
 * 🧾 Menu editing support for restaurant owners and admins, enabling a fully customizable and dynamic menu experience per restaurant.
-* 📬 Notifications for owners on new reservations
+* 📬 Notifications for owners on new reservations, new reviews
+* 🖼️ Cloudinary integration for seamless image uploading and optimization
 * 🪪 Dedicated profile pages with user-specific info
 * 📅 Table reservation system allowing users to reserve seats directly from the restaurant page
 * 📱 Responsive UI optimized for mobile and desktop